kaplayjs/kaplay-site/guides/en/2_advanced/3_animation.md

 # Basics

-Every animation in Kaplay is basically a handler attached to onUpdate, changing values according to the elapsed time, dt().
+Every animation in KAPLAY is basically a handler attached to onUpdate, changing values according to the elapsed time, dt().
 So we could animate our position by doing the following